gmendonca/simple-p2p-file-sharing/README.md

 * benchmarking - Benchmark the system.

+## Commands

-## compile
+### compile

-- There aren't possible option here, but this will only work with a working version of Apache Ant.
+There aren't possible option here, but this will only work with a working version of Apache Ant.

-## run_server
+### run_server

-- By default it runs the server at the port 3434, to change it you have to use:
+By default it runs the server at the port 3434, to change it you have to use:

 ```sh
 $ run_server portNumber